Frank R. Gooding: Death

 Gooding had been in ill health with cancer for several months in 1928 and was recuperating from surgery performed in May at the Mayo Clinic in Minnesota.
-Back in Idaho, he died at his daughter's home in Gooding on June 24 at age 68.
-Gooding and his wife Amanda (1865–1946) are buried in Elmwood Cemetery in Gooding.
+He died at his daughter's home in Gooding on June 24 at age 68.
+Gooding and his wife Amanda are buried in Elmwood Cemetery in Gooding.
 In 1958, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.